Janipher/system_engineering-devops/README.md

-Display directory contents in long format with user and group IDs displayed numerically including hidden files
+Creating a directory in the /tmp/ directory